DestinyVolt/D-D/Others/OnePlayer/Deia.md

 1x Consumable Uncommon (0 used)

 #### On Level Up
-Remember, you need 1.5x times the normal amount of EXP to level up \
 PAM + Warcaster could be good \
 Misty Step / Flame Sphere / Literally any AoE spell